Raunak-johar/MLP-from-scratch/README.md

 # MLP-from-scratch
-This is an implementation of a Multilayer Perceptron using NumPy library.The network predicts the price of the houses in boston depending upon 13 different attributes.The boston house-prices dataset can be imported from scikit-learn library.
+This is an implementation of a Multilayer Perceptron using NumPy library.The network predicts price of the houses in Boston depending upon 13 different attributes.The Boston house-prices dataset can be imported from scikit-learn library.